-Case studies
+Case Studies

+General Electric's leadership development

-GE's leadership development programs are designed for employees, especially those early in their careers or those identified as high-potential talents.
+programs are designed for employees, especially those early in their careers or those identified as high-potential talents.
 These programs provide a structured path for participants to gain diverse experiences within the company, enhance their skill sets, and prepare for leadership roles.

-The programs offer participants a mix of on-thejob learning, formal coursework, mentorship, and exposure to different facets of the company.
-While some participants might be hired directly into these programs from universities, others transition into them as current employees looking to accelerate their careers within GE.
+The programs offer participants a mix of on-the-job learning, formal coursework, mentorship, and exposure to different facets of the company.
+While some participants might be hired directly into these programs from universities, others transition into them as current employees looking to accelerate their careers within General Electric.